anacosix/JUIbuilder/README.md

 // Convert the JSON data to HTML (optional with own jsonSchema else leave parameters empty) const html = converter.processEventData(jsonData, jsonSchema);

-// Open the file index.html and view it in a browser
 ```

-## Contribution

-## License